-The first wind turbine foundation being installed at Gwynt y Môr Welcome to RWE Innogy's flagship Gwynt y Môr Offshore Wind Farm - currently the largest in construction anywhere in Europe.
+Welcome to RWE Innogy's flagship Gwynt y Môr Offshore Wind Farm - set to become the second largest operating offshore windfarm in the world.

 Once operational, Gwynt y Môr will have an installed capacity of 576MW, using Siemens 3.6MW turbines and generators.
 It will be capable of generating enough energy to meet the average annual energy needs of around 400,000 homes (1).